Difference Between Rate and Ratio

 1. The Rate compares two quantities measured in different units, while Ratio compares two quantities measured in the same units.

-2. Rate is often used to express speed, distance, or time, while Ratio is commonly used to compare the sizes of two or more objects or quantities.
+2. Rate is used to express speed, distance, or time, while Ratio is commonly used to compare the sizes of two or more objects or quantities.

 3. While Rate is expressed as a fraction or decimal, Ratio is expressed as a simplified fraction or a colon (:).